sriramkidambi/hypr/README.md

-# HyprV4
+# Hypr
+This is new version of the Hyprland install script

+It contains a collection of dot config files for hyprland with a simple install script.
-Welcome to the fourth version of the Hyprland installation script.
-This script is designed to streamline the setup of Hyprland on a brand-new, clean installation of Arch Linux, specifically on physical hardware.
+IMPORTANT - This script is meant to run on a clean fresh Arch install on physical hardware

-For those who prefer a more hands-on approach, you have the option to manually fetch the dot config files and install the necessary packages.
-Instructions are provided below for your convenience.

-If your system requires Nvidia support, make sure to execute the following steps prior to beginning the installation process:
+You can grab the config files and install packages by hand with the command listed below

+Do this ONLY if you need Nvidia support (do this first)
 ```
 yay -S linux-headers nvidia-dkms qt5-wayland qt5ct libva libva-nvidia-driver-git